-More than 90 attacks on health facilities, ambulances and staff have shaken Ukraine since the start of the Russian invasion.* Although targeting health care providers violates international humanitarian law, such attacks have become increasingly common not only in Ukraine but also in Syria, Yemen and other conflicts.
+More than 90 attacks on health facilities, ambulances and staff have shaken Ukraine since the start of the Russian invasion.* Although targeting health care providers violates international humanitarian law, such attacks have become increasingly common in Ukraine and in Syria, Yemen, and other conflicts.

-Safe water may also become harder to access, contributing to the spread of infectious disease and making the ongoing public health crisis much worse.
+Safe water may also become harder to access, contributing to the spread of infectious diseases and making the ongoing public health crisis much worse.

 Here is a closer look at five growing health crises Ukraine is facing amid the ongoing war: